-The rest of this thesis proposal is organized as follows.
+The rest of this thesis is organized as follows.
 In Chapter 2, we outline our thesis statement; we also provide background information about machine learning frameworks and how the KML machine learning pipeline works.
 In Chapter 3, we discuss related works.
 In Chapter 4, we explain the details of Re-Animator design and provide performance analysis and evaluation of Re-Animator.
 In Chapter 5, we describe the KML machine learning framework and two use cases.
-We then go over our proposed and future work in Chapter 6 and conclude this thesis proposal in Chapter 7.
+In Chapter 6, we provided another use case which is improving network sharing fairness for BBR [38] to prove that indeed KML can be applied to different I/O subsystems.
+We then conclude this thesis in Chapter 7.